tromey/el-compilador/README.md

 		 list)))
 ```

-* `elcomp--c-do`.
-This is like `elcomp--do` but uses the "C" back
+* You can pass `elcomp--c-translate` as the third argument to
-  end.
-You will note that while the output is vaguely C-like, it will
+  `elcomp--do` to use the "C" back end.
+You will note that while the
-  not compile.
+  output is vaguely C-like, it will not compile.

 ## Implementation